emissary-ingress/emissary/docs/topics/running/ambassador-with-aws.md

 The Ambassador Edge Stack is a platform agnostic Kubernetes API gateway.
 It will run in any distribution of Kubernetes whether it is managed by a cloud provider or on homegrown bare-metal servers.

-This document serves as a reference for how different configuration options available when running Kubernetes in AWS.
+This document serves as a reference for different configuration options available when running Kubernetes in AWS.
 See [Installing Ambassador Edge Stack](../../install) for the various installation methods available.

 ## tl;dr Recommended Configuration:
 There are lot of configuration options available to you when running Ambassador in AWS.
 While you should read this entire document to understand what is best for you, the following is the recommended configuration when running Ambassador in AWS: